 There have also been requests to analyze the effect of single-story rezoning on the citywide housing stock and property values.
-The SSCD was created in 2000 as part of a larger study to consider changes to single-family home design criteria and development standards.
-This is the sixth single-story rezoning application the Planning Commission has considered this year (compared to three from 2000-2015) and three other applications are pending.
-Staff recently conducted a study session for the Planning Commission about the history and current project review process.
-Due to the number of single-story applications this year and after hearing comments made by the public at the study session, the Planning Commission has forwarded a study issue for consideration in 2017 to relook at the process and to determine what factors should be considered as part of determining "in the public interest."
+The single-story combining district was created in 2000 as part of a larger study to consider changes to single-family home design criteria and development standards.
+This is the seventh single-story rezoning application the Planning Commission has considered this year (compared to three from 2000-2015) and two other applications are pending.
+Staff conducted a study session for the Planning Commission about the history and current project review process.
+Due to the number of single-story applications submitted in 2016 and after hearing comments made by the public at the study session, the Planning Commission ranked a study issue for consideration in 2017 to relook at the process and to determine what factors should be considered as part of determining "in the public interest."
 City Council will consider potential study issues in February 2017.